Former Warriors Star Andre Iguodala Named NBPA Acting Executive Director

 The former veteran forward will now succeed Tremaglio, marking a period of relatively high turnover for the players' union.

 The NBPA was previously led by Michele A. Roberts from 2014 to 2022 following the ousting of 17-year executive director Billy Hunter in 2013.
-Roberts was the first woman to lead a major professional sports union.
+Roberts was the first woman to lead a major professional sports union in the U.S.

 Tremaglio then led negotiations with the NBA on the new seven-year collective bargaining agreement signed in April, months ahead of the deadline to avoid delaying the 2023-24 season.